Walavouchey/osu-wiki/news/2024/2024-01-16-bespoke-music-in-osu.md

 And deliver they did; if the World Cup could do it, they could do it too.
 GTS continued to produce original Grand Finals tiebreakers throughout the following months, with [Dz'Xa - COSMOBEAT](https://osu.ppy.sh/beatmapsets/1523659) debuting for [RGTS 2021](/wiki/Tournaments/GTS/RGTS_2021), [II-L - Asteroid Field of DECAPLETS](https://osu.ppy.sh/beatmapsets/1563553) for [IGTS 2021](/wiki/Tournaments/GTS/IGTS_2021) and [pm04034 - Invenzione No. 3N&3R: Sonatina for a Dying Lord](https://osu.ppy.sh/beatmapsets/1569783) for [LGTS 2021](https://osu.ppy.sh/community/forums/topics/1381556).

 Then something unprecedented happened.
 Over the winter and into the next year, [Expert Global Taiko Showdown 2021](/wiki/Tournaments/GTS/EGTS_2021) saw **11 original tracks**, forever etching GTS indubitably into the highest echelons of prestige and quality of production.

-But the momentum never stopped.
-24 GTS songs debuted in 2022, [EGTS 2022](/wiki/Tournaments/GTS/EGTS_2022) making up 19 of them.
+The momentum never stopped and come 2022 GTS debuts 24 songs, [EGTS 2022](/wiki/Tournaments/GTS/EGTS_2022) making up 19 of them.
 [COEGTS 2023](/wiki/Tournaments/GTS/COEGTS_2023) became the first and currently only tournament to feature an entirely original soundtrack of 28 songs.

 To date, Global Taiko Showdown has produced **over 70 original songs**, *half of them* being created *just last year*, and for 3 consecutive years, they've been able to release compilation albums.
-Perhaps while readings the rest of this article, feel free to have a listen to their latest one with the sounds of GTS of 2023.
+Perhaps while reading the rest of this article, feel free to have a listen to their latest one with the sounds of GTS of 2023.

 <div align="center">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/Ky6VcetZ1-s" frameborder="0" allowfullscreen></iframe>